x1nv/disable-windows-WHCP-policy/README.md

 - Restart your computer and enter the BIOS, set Secure Boot to disabled
 - Download `disable-WHCP.ps1` to `C:\`
 - launch `PowerShell` as an `Administrator`.
-- Restart your computer and enter the BIOS, re-enable Secure Boot

 Windows **PowerShell** input: